Yanbian Korean Autonomous Prefecture: Education

 During the Japanese occupation of Manchuria and Korea, education for ethnic Koreans in Yanbian was tightly linked to anti-Japanese resistance movements.
 As such, the Japanese government sought to exert their own influence over Korean learners.
 In Yanbian specifically, by 1928 Japanese authorities managed to enroll around 6,056 students across 38 schools, while Korean-run Christian, religious, and private schools enrolled a comparable number - 5,386 students - across 137 schools.
 In the 1930s, the Japanese government was able to impose further crack-downs on Korean-run institutions, banning the use of the Korean language in education.

 Following the collapse of the Japanese empire, local Koreans in Yanbian had to rebuild Japanese schools, which were shut down or abandoned.
 In fact, in the years after the Japanese occupation fell, more pupils were enrolled in education in Yanbian than before.
 The number of primary schools had risen from 557 in 1944 to 647 in 1949, and student enrollment grew from 96,800 to 129,800 in the same period.
 Middle schools increased from 18 to 31, while the number of enrolled students nearly doubled from 6,700 to 13,797.

 In the late 1970s, there was a rapid expansion in the number of Korean schools in Yanbian.
 96 new primary schools and 27 new middle schools were opened between 1976 and 1982.

-However, since the turn of the 20th century, enrollment in Korean schools in Yanbian has been declining.
+However, since the start of the 21st century, enrollment in Korean schools in Yanbian has been declining.
 Attendees of Korean-language schools have significantly lower fluency rates in Mandarin Chinese, which inhibits socioeconomic mobility and cultural integration into wider Chinese society.
 Between 1996 and 2000, the number of Korean elementary schools in Yanbian fell from 256 to 183, and student enrollment was cut in half.
 Equally, attendance of Joseonjok at Han schools in Yanbian more than doubled between 1987 and 2000.

 As of 2017, 303 in every 10,000 people in Yanbian hold university degrees, which is 2.13 times the national average.